Sewer Murders: Victims

 The killings took place from 1976 to 1983.
 The victims were seven boys and male adolescents aged between 11 and 18 from Frankfurt (likely Baseler Platz at the "Tivoli" arcade) or the Offenbach station area where some of them may have worked as prostitutes and met the culprit.
-The boys' hand were tied to the back with a rope or cord and then killed by apparent blunt force.
+The boys' hands were tied to the back with a rope or cord and then killed by apparent blunt force.
 For some, however, death presumably occurred by drowning in the sewerage.
 Due to long submersion in the sewage and partly strong damage to the corpses by screw conveyors, the victims were identified relatively late, and on only one, clear signs of blunt force trauma to the head had been found.